-V.7.
+IV.8.
 Because of the differences in transport infrastructures and practices throughout the world, the national competent authorities and the national and international transport modal standards and regulations need to be consulted to confirm the mandatory or recommended package acceleration factors, together with any special conditions for transport, which should be used in the design of the packages and their retention systems.
-These acceleration factors represent the package inertial effects and are applied at the package mass centre as equivalent static forces, against which the package retention system should be designed.
-Since many packages are designed for use in more than one country and with more than one transport mode, the most demanding acceleration factors applicable in the relevant countries and transport modes should be used.
+These acceleration factors represent the package inertial effects, and are simultaneously applied at the package mass centre either as equivalent quasi-static forces or as a force pulse waveform with a period of up to 1 s and peak amplitude at the given acceleration factor, against which the package retention system should be designed.
+Since many packages are designed for use in more than one country and with more than one transport mode, the most demanding accelerations factors applicable in the relevant countries and transport modes should be used.

-V.8.
+IV.9.
 Acceleration factors will need to be applied in the design and analysis of packages and their retention systems.
-Table V.1 gives an indication of the magnitude of the acceleration factors which might be used for the design of the package and its retention system for routine conditions of transport.
+Table IV.1 gives an indication of the magnitude of the acceleration factors which might be used for the design of the package and its retention system for routine conditions of transport.
 The values given for each mode would be in accordance with most national and international regulations.
-It is incumbent upon the package designer and user to ensure that the package retention system was designed in compliance with those values specified by the relevant competent authorities and transport modal organizations.
+It is incumbent upon the package designer and user to ensure that the package retention system was designed in compliance with